HomeArticle

 The cost figures are even more eye - catching.

-Jellyfish estimated using the public pricing of the Claude API: The median developer spends about $52 per month on AI programming; for high - usage users at the 90th percentile, this figure jumps to $691.
+Jellyfish estimated using the public pricing of the Claude API: the median developer spends about $52 per month on AI programming; for high - usage users in the 90th percentile, this figure jumps to $691.

 The token cost per PR soars from $0.28 in the lowest - usage tier to $89.32 in the highest - usage tier.